 How to Sync iPhone Photos to iPad with iTunes

-As you can see, it is easy enough to sync iPhone photos with iPad with AnyTrans for iOS easily and quickly.
-Except transferring photos, AnyTrans for iOS also features you the ability to manage photos on your device to keep them organized by removing, renaming, editing, deleting, etc. More than anything, except photos, many other iOS contents also are in the AnyTrans’s supportable range, such as, Music, Notes, Contacts, Messages, Calendar, Apps, etc. Click Here to Download AnyTrans for iOS to Start Free Trial >
+As you can see, it is easy enough to sync iPhone photos with iPad with AnyTrans for iOS. xcept transferring photos, AnyTrans for iOS also features you the ability to manage photos on your device to keep them organized by removing, renaming, editing, deleting, etc. More than anything, except photos, many other iOS contents also are in the supportable range, such as music, notes, contacts, messages, calendar, apps, etc. Click here to download AnyTrans for iOS to start a free trial >